nathancharlesjones/simulator-examples/README.md

 Requirements:
 - Configured for Linux
-- pthreads required for all simulations
+- pthreads required for all simulations except "Wokwi" and "raygui"
+- "raygui" simulation requires [raylib](https://github.com/raysan5/raylib) (I followed [these instructions](https://community.gamedev.tv/t/raylib-on-linux/212199/2) for installation) and [raygui](https://github.com/raysan5/raygui) (the code assumes that raygui is located in the same parent folder as this directory).

 Steps to build:
-1. Clone this repository: `git clone --recurse-submodules -j8 https://github.com/nathancharlesjones/simulator-examples`
+1. Clone this repository: `git clone https://github.com/nathancharlesjones/simulator-examples`
 2. If you have ninja installed, navigate to the project folder and run `ninja`.
 Or execute `ninja -t targets` to see all of the possible targets and then `ninja <TARGET>` to build just one.
 Otherwise run `build.sh`.

 ## How do I use it? / What are the simulations?